Biden desperately needs a fleet of science communicators

+As the world grapples with the devastation of the coronavirus, one thing is clear: The United States simply wasn’t prepared.
+Despite repeated warnings from infectious disease experts over the years, we lacked essential beds, equipment, and medication; public health advice was confusing; and our leadership offered no clear direction while sidelining credible health professionals and institutions.
+Infectious disease experts agree that it’s only a matter of time before the next pandemic hits, and that one could be even more deadly.
+So how do we fix what COVID-19 has shown was broken?
+In this Mother Jones series, we’re asking experts from a wide range of disciplines one question: What are the most important steps we can take to make sure we’re better prepared next time around?

-Saad Omer, an epidemiologist and infectious disease specialist at Yale University, directs the Yale Institute for Global Health.
+Saad Omer, an epidemiologist and infectious disease specialist, directs the Yale Institute for Global Health.
 His background has positioned him as an authority on the medical and social dimensions of the COVID-19 pandemic.
 An expert on respiratory diseases and the immunizations that prevent them, he’s also done extensive work investigating the political, psychological, and societal factors that influence individuals’ trust in vaccines.
 This summer, Omer was a member of the Committee on Equitable Allocation of Vaccine for the Novel Coronavirus at the National Academies of Sciences, which released guidelines for prioritizing groups of Americans to vaccinate against COVID-19.
 Omer and I spoke about how Biden might change course on the pandemic response—from the importance of bipartisan endorsement of a COVID-19 vaccine to restoring the CDC to its former glory—and the critical importance of consistent and credible communication during a pandemic.

 On letting scientists lead: The first thing Biden can do is to make sure the career people are empowered.
 There is a lot of muscle memory at CDC and at FDA.
 This is what following science looks like in practice.
 We have a huge level of capacity.
 We have some of the best-trained people.
 Let them handle it.
 There has to be inclusion of the career folks.
 These are not just bureaucrats, they are the best in the world.
 They should get a free hand in terms of setting guidelines.